Espanicon/icon-bridge-sdk-js/README.md

 Methods for interacting with the ICON Bridge originating from the ICON Chain.

 ### IconBridge.icon.methods
+`iconBridge.icon.methods` offers all the readonly and signed methods available on the ICON Bridge to be called directly with a valid set of params.
+The SDK will internally make the appropiate http/https request, handle the response and return the result in a asynchronous way.
 ------------------
 #### `balanceOf(_owner, _coinName)`
 Gets the balance of a defined coin (`_coinName`) for a defined wallet (`_owner`).